atomfinger/toUUID/why_touuid.md

 ### Testing is contextual

 Before going into concrete examples, we should probably discuss the fact that there are many wildly different views on how to conduct automated testing, and on what is appropriate or not.
 The point of .toUUID() isn’t to explicitly favour one over the other, rather be a tool available to developers which sees a use case for it in their test portfolio.
 It might be in unit, integration or system testing; or it might be in extensive E2E tests.

-### Testing is subjective

-We have books like "[Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?crid=1EI7AE1WK668R&dchild=1&keywords=clean+code&qid=1602681991&s=books&sprefix=clean+code%2Cstripbooks-intl-ship%2C249&sr=1-1)", "[The art of unit testing](https://www.amazon.com/Art-Unit-Testing-examples/dp/1617290890)" and "[Working effectively with legacy code](https://www.amazon.com/Working-Effectively-Legacy-Michael-Feathers/dp/0131177052/ref=sr_1_1?dchild=1&keywords=How+to+work+effectively+with+legacy+code&qid=1602682014&s=books&sr=1-1)", all of which has different views on what a good unit test looks and what is considered good or bad patterns.

-- Some people want to have exact values in their tests, while others might accept implied or generated values.
-- Some people spend much time on naming test variables correctly, while others don't see the reason to (since it is not production code).
-- Some people want to test every little piece of code, while others settle with a few high-level functional tests (or even no automated tests)

-The point is that people have different values when it comes to automated testing, and there isn't a single correct way of doing it.

 ### The setup